 - humpback chub

 You can see the details of this magnificent river on a stunning high-quality 3D wood map, created with the finest materials and brought to life by a reputable purveyor.
-The high-quality Baltic birch wood, etched with the river bathymetry and land topography of the Grand Canyon, precisely recreates each deep pocket of water and shallow shoreline pool.
+The high-quality birch wood, etched with the river bathymetry and land topography of the Grand Canyon, precisely recreates each deep pocket of water and shallow shoreline pool.